AstromechZA/hackfu2016/workspace/c9/README.md

 -27; 25; 27; -23; 28 added -> 30

 "forget the month and even the year" is the y value the day?

+kinda confused,

+- writer = b1x + b2y + c didn't show any common intersections or anything
+- day = b1x + b2y + c didn't show any common intersections either

+solving series of 3 simultaneous eqs for canine and exile yielded no common values pretty sure that means that they arent dependent on each other..